kawf/kawf/README.md

 kawf is a web forum written in PHP.

-See README.install for install instructions.
+See docs/INSTALL for install instructions.

+If you are migrating from an older version of kawf, please read docs/schema-migration